Tier 4 Offer Holder Information

 Please note that the remainder of your tuition fees must be paid by or on enrolment (find enrolment dates here) unless you are a US Student Loan recipient or your official sponsor has paid Ravensbourne directly.

-N.B: Please note that once we have received all required documents and/or fee payment your CAS will normally be issue within 5 working days from the date of receipt.
+N.B: Please note that once we have received all required documents and/or fee payment your CAS will normally be issued within 5 working days from the date of receipt.

 Issuing a CAS and/or a CAS Letter does not guarantee that an applicant will be successful in securing a UK visa/leave to remain permission.
 Ravensbourne is not responsible for any decisions made by the Home Office/UKVI and cannot accept any liability for an applicant failing to obtain a visa/leave to remain and/or for the consequences and/or losses (whether financial or otherwise) of such failure.
 Nor is Ravensbourne liable for consequences of declining to issue a CAS/CAS Letter for an applicant on request.

 For more information on the conditions that must be met before a CAS is issued please refer to our CAS Issuance Policy and the Tier 4 Visas and Immigration section of our website.

 Applying for your Tier 4 (General) visa